Tata patriarch's aviation ambitions a step closer as India opens up

 "This was a David-and-Goliath kind of situation," said a source close to Tata group.
 "There was huge lobbying from the other side."

-Ultimately, sources familiar with the talks said, it was Ratan Tata, a trained pilot, who was key to sealing the deal, capitalizing on his clout.
+Ultimately, sources familiar with the talks said, it was Ratan Tata, a trained pilot, who was key to sealing the deal, capitalising on his clout.

 In a message earlier this year, he called for "a new open market economy" and said airlines lobbying against a rule change was "reminiscent of protectionist and monopolistic pressures by vested interests' entities who seem to fear competition."

-A spokesman for Tata Sons denied Ratan Tata was directly involved, saying he had "nothing to do with operations or management of either of the airlines" after his retirement, and that views he expressed were personal.
+A spokesman for Tata Sons, which promotes the group, denied Ratan Tata was directly involved, saying he had "nothing to do with operations or management of either of the airlines" after his retirement, and that views he expressed were personal.

-Tata Sons is a significant shareholder in major Tata group companies, and about two-thirds of Tata Sons' equity capital is held by philanthropic trusts endowed by the Tata family.

-Vistara initially focused on domestic business travelers, but had to reconfigure its aircraft after a year, to replace pricier seats with cheaper ones.
+Vistara initially focused on domestic business travellers, but had to reconfigure its aircraft after a year, to replace pricier seats with cheaper ones.

 AirAsia underwent a management shake-up earlier this year.